BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

   - Only provides the plumbing and doesn't provide a GUI out of the box.
 You can add your own GUI layer of choice on top.
 (See the `Bring Your Own OpenGL Context` section below.)
   - Fully open-source using a permissive license (including a public domain license).
   - Very new and experimental.
 It is missing a few features at the time of this writing.
-  - Targtes Mac and Windows.
+  - Targets Mac and Windows.
 It does not currently target Linux, but it is (maybe) on the roadmap.

 # The DIY Route